loglob/mcaas/README.md

 Starts the server in a new screen session

 ### stop.sh
-Stops the currently running server and closes its screen session
+Stops the currently running server and closes its screen session.
+Blocks until the screen is closed

 ### update.sh
-Looks for the newest Minecraft server release and downloads it to minecraft_server.sh Also makes sure the directories bak/ and world/ exist and automatically accepts the EULA
+Looks for the newest Minecraft server release and downloads it to minecraft_server.sh

+### install.sh
+Sets up a minecraft server and downloads all required components.
+Optionally generates a systemd service file.

 ## Configuration
 mcaas can be configured via the files found in conf/